Erectile dysfunction pills that work as well as Viagra

 If you are new to Viagra and it doesn’t work straight away, you should try taking it on 8 separate occasions before trying a new ED treatment.
 This is because it can take a few tries to get it to work, and it can take time to work.
 If Viagra does not work for you after trying it on 8 different occasions, you should speak to your doctor, as there are other ED treatments available that may work better for you.

 In some cases, another condition, such as diabetes or a hormone deficiency, could be causing your ED.
-You should always see your doctor if you are having difficulties getting or maintaining an erection, as they can rule out any underlying health conditions.
+You should always see your doctor if you are having difficulties getting an erection or if you are losing your erection during sex, as they can rule out any underlying health conditions.

 How much Viagra should I take the first time?